 Checking for testicular health is one of the easiest and most important self-tests you can do.
 You probably go through the exact motions on a regular basis and don’t even know it!
+It’s an area in men’s health that many just don’t think about it.
 Hold your testicle between your thumb and fingers with both hands.
 Feel for any hard lumps, any changes in size, shape, or consistency with your pair down there.
 Each testicle should feel firm and relatively smooth.
 If one testicle is a little bigger than the other or hangs a little lower, don’t worry!
 That’s completely normal.
 By doing this monthly, you’ll be setting yourself up for early detection if any irregularities come up.

 The second part of the body to be aware of for men is prostate health.
-Prostate cancer is the 2nd most common cancer in men.
+Prostate cancer is the second most common cancer in men.
 The prostate creates the fluid that protects the sperm.
 To keep an eye on your prostate health, always monitor the sensation you feel when you’re peeing.
 If you feel any pain or a burning sensation, difficulty or inconsistencies, erectile dysfunction, or even blood in the urine, that’s a sign that you should get yourself checked out.
-Never think to yourself ‘I’ll see if it goes away.’
+Never think to yourself “I’ll see if it goes away.”
 In these cases, go to the doctor immediately.

-Remember how I said prostate cancer is the 2nd most common cancer in men?
-Well guess what’s first: skin!
+Remember how I said prostate cancer is the second most common cancer in men?
+Well, guess what’s first: skin!
 Besides sexual health, it’s important to take care of your largest organ.
 In Western cultures, it can make a guy seem soft if he decides to wear sunscreen or moisturizer.
 He can be labeled as effeminate for washing his hands too much or using different products when he showers.
-Don’t pay attention to these dated gender prejudices.
-But using preventative measures such as sunscreen and moisturizer helps repair and stop damage to the skin, and investing in quality hygiene products promotes skin and scalp health which can lead to a fuller head of hair, and healthier quality of life.
+Don’t pay attention to these dated gender prejudices; they’ll only get in the way of maintaining proper men’s health.
+Using preventative measures such as sunscreen and moisturizer helps repair and stop damage to the skin, and investing in quality hygiene products promotes skin and scalp health, which can lead to a fuller head of hair, and healthier quality of life.

 A major health concern for men, and the number one health threat especially as they age, is cardiovascular health.
 This includes hardening and clogging of arteries, cholesterol levels, blood clots, heart-attacks, and the list goes on.
 The good news is, there are several steps you can take to strengthening that blood pumper!
 If you’re not very active, try to increase your physical activity by at least 30 minutes a day.
 Go to the doctor and have your cholesterol checked regularly.
 And of course, though it pains me to say this, it would be a good idea to avoid fried foods and saturated fats.

-Men’s Health Week isn’t just about keeping your body in shape.
+Men’s health isn’t just about keeping your body in shape.
 Especially with the current state of the world, being aware of changes in your mental health is of prime importance to your overall well-being.

 Now that the physical body is tuned up and ready to go, it’s important to check the mental machine.
 The statistics are shocking.
-Men makeup only 30% of the people who seek professional mental help, whereas they are 3.5 more times likely to commit suicide than women.
+Men make up only 30% of the people who seek professional mental help, whereas they are 3.5 more times likely to commit suicide than women.
 There is so much pressure on men to be tough, but in fact, what is needed is a safe space to unpack their feelings.
 It’s not just laying on a couch and talking about our parents anymore.
-There’s Touch Therapy, Music Therapy, Role Playing, Sleep Therapy, all sorts of ways that we can upkeep our mental health.
+There’s Touch Therapy, Music Therapy, Role Playing, Sleep Therapy, all sorts of ways to upkeep our mental health.

 This includes letting out our problems.
 Men are more likely to bottle up their emotions, and not say how they feel.
 Societal pressure to be strong, independent, and pragmatic can push men to stay hushed about their struggles.
-It could be all the way from the idea of the ‘strong silent type’ days of John Wayne and Marlon Brando, but learning to practice saying how we feel when we feel it, will add to a healthy mental state.
+This idea could come from all the way back to the notion of the ‘strong silent type’ days of John Wayne and Marlon Brando, but learning to practice saying how we feel when we feel it, will add to a healthy mental state.

-Men’s health isn’t just a single pill you can take to make everything better (although take your Omega-3’s, your calcium, your Vitamin C and C and B12).
+Men’s health isn’t just a single pill you can take to make everything better (although you should take your Omega-3’s, your calcium, and your Vitamin C and B12).
 We as men are fully rounded human beings, which calls for a fully rounded approach to making sure our health shines both on the outside and on the inside.